 - Improving our CO2 footprint: The Carbon Initiative aims to lower our CO2 footprint by implementing advanced energy-efficiency systems and by increasing the use of alternative fuels.
-We’re also developing and evaluating novel technologies for carbon capture and conversion, low-CO2 binders, calcined clays, and cementitious materials with improved insulation properties.
-We participate in the WBCSD’s Low Carbon Technology Partnerships Initiative (LCTPi) and we collaborate with scientific institutions like the European Cement Research Academy (ECRA).
-Through these partnerships we research and develop new technologies, methods and materials that will help us reduce our carbon footprint throughout the value chain, in line with the (LCTPi) and the Paris Agreement on climate change (CoP21).
+We are also developing and evaluating novel technologies for carbon capture and conversion, low-CO2 binders, calcined clays, and cementitious materials with improved insulation properties.
+We participate in global initiatives to improve the carbon footprint of our products, most prominent being the GCCA Innovandi Research Network, in addition to collaborations with established scientific institutions like the European Cement Research Academy (ECRA).
+Through these partnerships we research and develop new technologies, methods and materials that will help us reduce our carbon footprint throughout the value chain, in line with GCCA’s Climate Ambition towards carbon neutral concrete.

 - Producing Low Carbon Cement: Our low carbon cement initiative has resulted in the development and industrial production of a novel type of cement.
 The new cement exhibits equivalent performance to conventional products at lower associated emissions.
 Specifically, the low carbon cement is produced using less limestone and less fuels compared to conventional cements.
 This leads up to 30% reduction in CO2 emissions during production, which is in line with TITAN’s steadfast commitment to reducing greenhouse gases.
 Developed by our RDQ department, this low carbon cement was successfully scaled up to industrial production in 2018.
 Moreover, it can be produced at any of our cement plants around the world, giving us the opportunity to develop new products for conventional and niche applications at significantly lower CO2 emissions.